-The use of Salicylic Acid as a restricted ingredient for purposes other than inhibiting the development of micro-organisms is not safe at the following concentrations when aggregate exposure is considered:
+The use of salicylic acid as a restricted ingredient for purposes other than inhibiting the development of micro-organisms is safe at a concentration:

-1 2 3 4 5 6 7 8 - up to 3.0% for the cosmetic rinse-off hair products used by children (shampoo, conditioner), up to 2.0% for selected other dermally applied products used by children (face moisturizer, hand cream, liquid soap, shower gel), and up to 0.5% for body lotion.
-With the exception of body lotion, it is safe in single dermal and oral product categories, when used only in the respective product category.
-0 2) Alternatively, what is according to the SCCS the maximum concentration of Salicylic Acid that is considered safe for children 3-10 years of age?
-12 13 14 Reducing the concentration, for example to $0.1\%$ in dermal products, would make the use safe for dermal products and toothpaste.
-5 6 3) Does the SCCS have any further scientific concerns with regard to the use of Salicylic Acia in cosmetic products and children's exposure?
-17 18 19 20 Since the Cosmetic Regulation does not allow the use of Salicylic Acid in products for children under 3 years of age, this age category has not been considered in this Opinion.
-21 22 23 The conclusions of this Opinion refer only to Salicylic Acid as a cosmetic ingredient and not to other salicylates or salicylic acid salts.
-24 25 The SCCS mandates do not address environmental aspects.
-Therefore, this assessment did not cover the safety of Salicylic Acid for the environment.
-26 27 28 29 5.
-MINORITY OPINION 30 31 32
+- up to 3.0 % for the cosmetic rinse-off hair products, - up to 2.0 % for other products, except body lotion, eye shadow, mascara, eyeliner, lipstick, non-spray deodorant, and - up to 0.5% for body lotion, eye shadow, mascara, eyeliner, lipstick, oral products and non-spray deodorant.

+This Opinion is not applicable to any sprayable product (including mouth spray) that may lead to exposure of end-user's lungs by inhalation.

+(2) Alternatively, what is according to the SCCS the maximum concentration considered safe for use of Salicylic acid in cosmetic products?

+(3) Does the SCCS have any further scientific concerns with regard to the use of Salicylic acid in cosmetic products?

+In the absence of exposure data of Salicylic acid in cosmetic products for children, safety concerns have been noted for the younger age groups (between 3-10 years).

+Since the Cosmetic Regulation does not allow the use of salicylic acid in products for children under 3 years of age, this age category has not been considered in this Opinion.

+The conclusions of this Opinion refer only to Salicylic Acid as a cosmetic ingredient and not to other salicylates or salicylic acid salts.

+5. MINORITY OPINION